alibaba/MNN/3rd_party/flatbuffers/docs/source/Compiler.md

     an evolution of.
 Gives errors if not.
 Useful to check if schema modifications don't break schema evolution rules.

+-   `--conform-includes PATH` : Include path for the schema given with `--conform PATH`.

+-   `--filename-suffix SUFFIX` : The suffix appended to the generated file names.
+Default is '_generated'.

+-   `--filename-ext EXTENSION` : The extension appended to the generated file names.
+Default is language-specific (e.g. "h" for C++).
+This should not be used when multiple languages are specified.

 -   `--include-prefix PATH` : Prefix this path to any generated include statements.

 -   `--keep-prefix` : Keep original prefix of schema include statement.

+-   `--no-fb-impor` : Don't include flatbuffers import statement for TypeScript.

+-   `--no-ts-reexpor` : Don't re-export imported dependencies for TypeScript.

+-   `--short-name` : Use short function names for JS and TypeScript.

 -   `--reflect-types` : Add minimal type reflection to code generation.

 -   `--reflect-names` : Add minimal type/name reflection.

 -   `--root-type T` : Select or override the default root_type.